isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-07-31-post-japan-in-southeast-asia-the-lim-shao-bin-collection.md

 <a href="https://biblioasia.nlb.gov.sg/vol-14/issue-2/jul-sep-2018/"><center>Back to Issue</center></a>

-NOTES
+#### **NOTES**

-The first Japanese settler, Yamamoto Otokichi, came to Singapore in 1862.
+[^1]:The first Japanese settler, Yamamoto Otokichi, came to Singapore in 1862.
 See Tan, B. (2016, Jul–Sep).
 Singapore’s first Japanese resident: Yamamoto Otokichi.
 BiblioAsia, 12 (2), 32–35.
 Retrieved from BiblioAsia website.
-The Greater East Asia Co-Prosperity Sphere refers to Japan’s wartime empire in Asia, promoted under the guise of mutual benefit and Asian unity.
+[^2]:The Greater East Asia Co-Prosperity Sphere refers to Japan’s wartime empire in Asia, promoted under the guise of mutual benefit and Asian unity.